Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 ***Testing sites are not facilitated by the City.
 Please refer to the Florida Department of Health for additional questions and information regarding testing.

-The drive through testing site will be located at the FAU Tech Runway on the north end of the FAU campus (901 NW 35th Street, Boca Raton, 33431).
 Residents should enter the testing site from Spanish River Boulevard.
 See attached map (PDF).

 Visit Palm Beach County’s website for more information on testing.